 Inventory management is the nerve center around which a business’s operational departments converge, making effective management practices central to your company’s long-term growth.
 Relying on spreadsheet-based programs like Excel or Google Sheets to track inventory wastes precious man-hours and is inefficient and error-prone.
 Ultimately, an inefficient inventory management system can lead to substantial losses in productivity and revenue, hampering your organization’s ability to scale over time.
 Professionally integrated inventory tracking software produces a powerful chain of effects.
 Task automation streamlines operations that were once performed manually.
 This kind of process automation increases accuracy, enables data analysis and prevents common inventory management issues like overstocking and stock-outs.
 Reduced costs and improved efficiency empower your organization to run more agilely, giving your business an enormous competitive advantage.
-In order to maximize the benefits of an inventory management solution and find the right software for your small business, it’s important to research and prepare beforehand.
+In order to maximize the benefits of an inventory management solution and barcode labeling solution, it is to find the right software for your small business, it’s important to research and prepare beforehand.
 To help you weigh your options, we’ll discuss how:

 - Business requirements and inventory challenges impact selection options

 - Number and location of users affect costs